benjamin-ackerman/generalize/README.md

 More details on the statistical methods can be found in this paper:

 > Ackerman, B., Schmid, I., Rudolph, K. E., Seamans, M. J., Susukida, R., Mojtabai, R., Stuart, E.A.
 (2018). ["Implementing statistical methods for generalizing randomized trial findings to a target population"](https://www.sciencedirect.com/science/article/abs/pii/S0306460318312309?via%3Dihub).
-Addictive Behaviors, In Press.
+Addictive Behaviors.

 For more information on how survey weights are incorporated when using generalizability weighting methods to estimate the TATE, see this paper:

 > Ackerman, Lesko, C.R., Siddique, J., Susukida, R., Stuart, E.A.
-(2020). ["Generalizing randomized trial findings to a target population using complex survey population data"](https://arxiv.org/abs/2003.07500).
-Under Review.
+(2020). ["Generalizing randomized trial findings to a target population using complex survey population data"](https://doi.org/10.1002/sim.8822).
+Statistics in Medicine.

 **VERSION 0.1.3 UPDATE**: Fixed logistic regression weighting `focal` parameter settings.